olivier-carrere/redaction-technique.org/src/content/docs/en/formats/formats-structures-et-non-structures.md

 ### Migrating from FrameMaker to DITA XML

-The aim of this procedure is to :
+The aim of this procedure is to:

 - migrate FrameMaker content to DITA XML without having to delve into the arcana of FrameMaker EDDs (small projects only!),
 - manage technical documentation in DITA XML format, without using `structured` FrameMaker.